ed-lau/riana/readme.md

 Input files

-	* RIAna was tested on the percolator output file from Crux Tide/Percolator or standalone Comet/Percolator.
+	* RIANA.py was tested on the percolator output file from Crux Tide/Percolator or standalone Comet/Percolator.

 	* The following workflow has been tested for both amino acid and heavy water labeling data gathered on a QE: